cs480x-21c/01-ghd3/README.md

 Design Achievement Description -- 12

 Remember, it is up to *you* to define what constitutes a technical and design achievements.
-Be ambitious as these are designed to allow you to shape your learning.
-These are the only way to move from B to A territory.